VI. Advanced Practice Nurse Model Components

 In this module:

 This module describes the data and assumptions used in the Health Workforce Simulation Model (HWSM) to project the future supply and demand for advanced practice nurses (APRNs).
 The three types of APRNs modeled are nurse practitioners (NPs), certified nurse midwives (CNMs), and certified registered nurse anesthetists (CRNAs).
-Historically, clinical nurse specialists (CNSs) are often included in the definition of APRNs, but are not modeled in HWSM due to data limitations.
+Historically, clinical nurse specialists (CNSs) are often included in the definition of APRNs but are not modeled in HWSM due to data limitations.
 Many CNSs are licensed as NPs and thus included in the NP projections.
-APRNs hold as least a master’s degree in addition to being licensed as a registered nurse (RN).
-NPs practice across many specialties—including primary, acute, and specialty care—and in HWSM are modeled by specialty.1 CNMs provide women’s health services with their work overlapping with obstetrician-gynecologists but focusing on preventive, gynecological, and reproductive health without the surgical component.
+APRNs hold at least a master’s degree in addition to being licensed as a registered nurse (RN).
+NPs practice across many specialties—including primary, acute, and specialty care.
+They are modeled by specialty in the HWSM.1 CNMs provide women’s health services with their work overlapping with obstetrician-gynecologists but focusing on preventive, gynecological, and reproductive health without the surgical component.
 CRNAs provide anesthesia and pain management services with their work overlapping that of anesthesiologists.

 Modeling supply